worldbank/dime-standards/dime-coding-standards/data-map/README.md

 # DIME Data Map Example

-This is an example of a Data Map.
+This is an example of using a data map to organize workflow in a project.
-This data mock data but based on a typical impact evaluation project at DIME, but this framework should work on any research project that use data from more than one source.
+The mock data in this example is based on a typical impact evaluation project at DIME, but this framework should work on any research project that use data from more than one source.